ggventurini/python-deltasigma/README.md

 python-deltasigma
 ===============

+The MATLAB Delta Sigma Toolbox with 0% MATLAB and a lot more Python.

 The **python-deltasigma** project aims to provide **a 1:1 Python replacement** of Richard Schreier's *excellent* **[MATLAB Delta Sigma Toolbox](http://www.mathworks.com/matlabcentral/fileexchange/19-delta-sigma-toolbox)**, upon which it is very heavily based.
 The original toolbox is also known as *delsig* or *delsigma*.